 MANAGE POLICIES BY EXPENSE CATEGORY

-Step-by-Step Solution: Configuring an Expense Policy in Oracle Financials Cloud
+Step-by-Step Solution: Configuring Expense Policies by Expense Category in Oracle Financials Cloud

-To configure this expense policy in Oracle Financials Cloud, follow these steps:
+To implement the expense policy for meals in Oracle Financials Cloud, follow these steps:

-Step 1: Access the Expense Policies Setup Page
+Step 1: Navigate to the Expense Policies Setup

 Log in to Oracle Financials Cloud with the appropriate Expense Manager or Financial Administrator role.

-Step 2: Create or Locate the Meal Expense Category
+Step 2: Create or Update the Meal Expense Category

 If the Meals category does not exist: